 who we are

 The North Carolina Early Intervention Branch (NCEI) is a part of the N.C.
 Division of Public Health.
 It is the lead agency for the N.C.
 Infant-Toddler Program (ITP).
 The Infant-Toddler Program provides supports and services for families and their children, birth to three who have special needs.
 Research shows that this time period is critical.
 It offers a window of opportunity to make a positive difference in how a child develops and learns.
-Eighteen Children's Developmental Services Agencies (CDSAs) across North Carolina work with local service providers to help families help their children succeed.
+Sixteen Children's Developmental Services Agencies (CDSAs) across North Carolina work with local service providers to help families help their children succeed.

 - each child is unique